-Update, 9-28-2012: I used to also show a second recipe on this page for a version with crushed pineapple.
+By the way, I used to also show a second recipe on this page for a version with crushed pineapple.
 You can now find that recipe on a different page here: Zucchini Bread with Pineapple.

 - 2 eggs, beaten

-- 1 1/3 cup sugar
+- 1 1/3 cup (270 g) sugar

 - 2 teaspoons vanilla

-- 3 cups grated fresh zucchini (700 to 900 ml)
+- 3 to 4 cups grated fresh zucchini (700 to 900 ml)

 - 1 cup (100 g) chopped pecans or walnuts (optional)

-- 1 cup dried cranberries or raisins (optional)
+- 1 cup (120 g) dried cranberries or raisins (optional)

 1 Preheat the oven to 350°F (175°C).
 Butter two 5 by 9 inch loaf pans.
 Place the grated zucchini in a sieve or colander over a bowl to drain any excess moisture.